 Theatre Arts students choose 3 electives from a multitude of classes offered by the faculty in specialized areas of study.
-The elective workshops augment the Core classes and give you a chance to pursue particular areas of interest.
-Both Core and elective classes give you tremendous opportunity for individual instruction with a teacher-student ratio of approximately 1:8.
+The elective workshops augment the Core classes and give students a chance to pursue particular areas of interest.
+Both Core and elective classes give students tremendous opportunity for individual instruction with a teacher-student ratio of approximately 1:8.

 Design/Technical Theatre students will be enrolled in stage management and design Process classes in lieu of electives.